 Consider a backplate and wing style BC.
 Most divers learn in jacket-style BCs, but backplate and wing configurations (BP&W) are becoming more popular with recreational divers.
 This BC style is standard if you progress to tec diving.
 Typically, a steel or aluminum backplate and nylon webbing harness form the structure of a BP&W. An air bladder called a "wing" is screwed on to the back of the backplate.
 The wing will have a standard BC inflator hose.
 BP&W style BCs move some weight onto your back (in the form of the metal plate) which puts it near your center of gravity and distributed nicely between shoulders and your lower back.
 This can make them more comfortable and stable - particularly in cold water where we carry a lot of weight.
 BP&Ws locate your air bladder above you when you are swimming - which makes it easy to stay in horizontal trim (but a bit harder to stay vertical at the surface).
 BP&W systems are modular.
 If a component fails you can switch out the broken bit and keep diving instead of having to replace your entire BC.
 They are customizable - so you can move your D-rings and other components to where you need them.
 Many experienced divers choose to carry a redundant air supply for deeper dives.
 It is easier to carry such a "pony bottle" (clipped to the left chest and hip D-rings) with a backplate and wing than it is with many jacket-style BCs.

-Service your BC inflator mechanism annually or as recommended by the manufacturer or if it begins to leak or stick.
-Often, replacing it with a new one annually can be easier and cheaper than servicing it.
+Service your BC inflator mechanism annually or as recommended by the manufacturer or earlier if it begins to leak or stick open or closed.
+Often, replacing the inflator is easier and less expensive than servicing it.
 An inflator valve that sticks open can suddenly and rapidly fully inflate your BC leading to a dangerous uncontrolled, buoyant ascent.
-Practice disconnecting your BC inflator hose while swimming down and dumping air in case you ever have to respond to this problem on a dive.
+In a pool or shallow water, practice disconnecting your BC inflator hose while swimming down and dumping air from a hip dump valve in case you ever have to respond to this problem on a dive.

 Consider a bright color especially if you dive in low-visibility water like we do here in the Pacific Northwest.